yasaminashoori/JavaScript-Course/README.md

 - Not Equality: !== (type, value), != (value).

-- Ternary: Condition ?
+- Ternary: Condition?
 "AAA" : "BBB".

 - Ternary: kind of if condition, not only strings but functions or results can be used.